BIOLOGY FOR LIFE

 • Explain the effect of the selective pressure on the more and less adapted individuals in a population.

-• Explain adaptation as a consequence of intraspecific competition.
+• Explain adaptation as a consequence of natural selection.

 D4.1.6- Requirement that traits are heritable for evolutionary change to occur.